 If the data in a General-purpose NAS file system is not accessed for more than 14 days, you can enable the lifecycle management feature.
 Then, you can dump the data to an Infrequent Access (IA) storage medium to reduce costs.
 This topic describes the scenarios, benefits, and workflow of an IA storage medium.

 - Web content management

 Most web content management systems are used to upload and download data.
 These management systems include WordPress, FTP, and Internet Information Services (IIS).
 In most cases, the backends of the content management systems are used to provide shared file storage.
 However, an increasing volume of data that is not often accessed may become cold data after a time range.
 An IA storage medium provides a cost-effective solution to store and manage cold data for web content management.

 - Big data analysis

 An IA storage medium provides a cost-effective storage solution for large volumes of unstructured data, such as gene sequencing, GIS, bill image, and audio recording data.
 IA storage media also provide the same throughput as General-purpose NAS file systems.

 - Backup storage

 If you use General-purpose NAS file systems as the backup media for databases such as MySQL, Redis, and MongoDB, IA storage media provide a cost-effective storage solution.
 You can also integrate General-purpose NAS file systems with Volume Shadow Copy Service (VSS) to back up Windows servers.

 - Easy configuration: You do not need to write scripts or manually migrate cold data.

 After you configure a lifecycle management policy for a directory, the files that meet the policy are automatically dumped from the directory to the IA storage medium.
 You do not need to manually perform complex or high-risk data migration.

 - Lower cost: You can dump files of cold data to an inexpensive storage medium.

-The file system automatically identifies cold data based on the lifecycle management policy and dumps the cold data in time.
+The file system automatically identifies cold data based on the lifecycle management policy and performs an immediate dump of the cold data.
 Compared with the method that is used to archive the data by directory, the lifecycle management feature dumps only cold data to minimize your overall costs.